aperofsky/seattle_mobility_rt/README.md

 ## Data Availability

-Processed pathogen incidence data from the Seattle Flu Study are provided in `2_Epidemia_Models/Epidemia_Models_Biowulf/`.
+Processed pathogen incidence data from the Seattle Flu Study are provided in the `2_Epidemia_Models/Epidemia_Models_Biowulf/` folder.
 To reconstruct incidences, we adjusted Seattle Flu Study RT-PCR pathogen presence/absence data by total test volume, age, clinical setting, and local syndromic respiratory illness rates.

 Access to de-identified individual-level study participant data requires a signed data access agreement with the Seattle Flu Alliance and can be made available to researchers whose proposed use of the data is approved by study investigators.
 Requests for data access should be submitted to data@seattleflu.org.
 Aggregated influenza syndromic and virologic surveillance data for Washington state are publicly accessible through the [US CDC FluView Interactive](https://www.cdc.gov/flu/weekly/fluviewinteractive.htm) dashboard.
 Aggregated respiratory syndromic surveillance data for King County, WA are not publicly available and were provided by the Washington Department of Health's Rapid Health Information Network (RHINO) program.
 Access for research purposes requires a signed data sharing agreement with WA DOH and exemption approval from the Washington State Institutional Review Board.
 Requests for data access should be submitted to RHINO@doh.wa.gov.
 Data on confirmed COVID-19 cases in King County, WA are publicly accessible through the [WA DOH COVID-19 dashboard](https://doh.wa.gov/emergencies/covid-19/data-dashboard).